PosterGen: Aesthetic-Aware Multi-Modal Paper-to-Poster Generation via Multi-Agent LLMs: Conclusion

 \section{Conclusion}

-In this work, we present \textbf{PosterGen}, a novel aesthetic-aware multi-agent framework that addresses the challenge of automated academic poster generation.
-Our approach is uniquely guided by core poster design and aesthetic principles, which embeds them into a specialized agent workflow that mirrors the process of professional designers.
-To systematically assess visual quality, we also introduce a VLM-based rubric that measures layout design, readability, and aesthetic coherence.
-Experimental and Qualitative results demonstrate that \textbf{PosterGen} improves generation quality, and produce posters that are visually compelling and require minimal manual refinement.
-By automating the most challenging design aspects of the poster generation, our method makes the poster a more accessible medium for the one-on-one scholarly dialogue that is crucial for scientific communication.
+In this work, we present \textbf{PosterGen}, the first aesthetic-aware multi-agent framework capable of producing visually compelling posters approaching human-level quality.
+Our work is thoughtfully guided by fundamental design and aesthetic principles, incorporated into specialized agent collaboration that mirrors the process of professional designers.
+To systematically evaluate the visual quality, we introduce VLM-based criteria that measure information fidelity and aesthetic design, and conduct a user study to establish the correlation with human preferences.
+Experimental results demonstrate significant improvements in design aesthetics over state-of-the-art methods.
+Our method substantially alleviates the manual burden of preparing academic posters for researchers, and offers a principled and reproducible framework that narrows the aesthetic gap to human-designed posters, which lays a foundation for future design-aware multi-agent systems in scientific communication.